 Start discussing the specs of the guitar with you is the part when we have fun and imagine together what your guitar will look like, which model, wood types, scales, pickups, neck shape, etc.

-The next stage would be creating a 3D illustration for us both to see how it would look like at the end of the process.
+The next stage would be creating a 3D illustration for us both to see what it would look like at the end of the process.

-During the build process, the customer gets a lot of photos of his/her guitar being born, starting from a slab of wood, to getting brand new strings at the end.
+During the build process, the customer gets a lot of photos of their guitar being born, starting from a slab of wood, to getting brand new strings at the end.

 Creating a stranger’s dream is one of the most satisfying things I can do in this world.